Scent of Mystery: Release

 The film opened at the Cinestage Theatre in Chicago on January 6, 1960.
-The film opened in Los Angeles on January 25 and at the Warner Theatre in New York City on February 18, 1960.
+It opened at the Fox Ritz Theatre in Los Angeles on January 25 and at the Warner Theatre in New York City on February 18, 1960.
 Costs of the Smell-O-Vision system were high.
 It took an estimated $25 to $30 per seat to install and use Smell-O-Vision at a time when a movie tickets cost less than $1.

 Ads for the film proclaimed: "First they moved (1895)!
 Then they talked (1927)!
 Now they smell!"
 Producer Mike Todd, who was a bit of a showman, engaged in such hyperbole, saying, "I hope it's the kind of picture they call a scentsation!"
 He also got help from newspaper columnists such as Earl Wilson, who lauded the system, claiming that Smell-O-Vision "can produce anything from skunk to perfume, and remove it instantly."
 The New York Times writer Richard Nason believed that it was a major advance in filmmaking.
 As such, expectations for the film were great.